by Steven Gledhill for FREEdom from MEdom Project

 “DNA is the center of all life, but it can’t be considered alive even though it has all the information required to make a living thing.
 DNA cannot reproduce by itself… We will never know with certainty how life did begin.” —David W. Deamer

 Okay, no doubt there has been evolution through the millenniums of time; throughout the ages of everything living.
-I’ve watched nature shows on television that suggest that for a species to survive some sort of evolutionary flaw that would inevitably arouse it’s extinction, it needed a fin, or an appendage, or something or other to protect itself from the elements, and… well… it just happened that evolution took care of the problem, and whatever the species needed magically evolved into being… over millions of years, of course.
+I’ve watched nature shows on television that suggest that for a species to survive some sort of evolutionary flaw that would inevitably arouse it’s extinction.
+It needed a fin, or an appendage, or something or other to protect itself from the elements, and… well… it just happened.
+Evolution took care of the problem.
+Whatever the species needed magically evolved into being… over millions of years, of course.
 It can just do that?
 Evolution isn’t random?
 Evolution is somehow intentional and specific?
 Really?
 Amazing!

 How is any of it actually possible unless God is directing its course, attentive to every detail necessary to get it right?